 Two of the specialized blogging courses that I liked are:

 Why do I recommend that you join a blogging course?
 Simply because travel blogging is not an easy task especially if your goal is to become a professional travel blogger that earns money for living.
-You need to learn how to build an audience for brand awareness, how to create traffic for your website, how to work with brands, SEO implementation and how to market yourself.
+You need to learn how to build an audience for brand awareness, how to create traffic for your website, how to work with brands, SEO implementation with the help of an seo company toronto and how to market yourself.

 Surely you can learn all these on your own but I’ll tell you frankly that it will take you years to master it.
 Based on my personal experience, it took me more than a year before mastering how to become a professional travel blogger.
 I’m glad that Digital Marketing and SEO are part of my full-time job so it’s easy for me to get some learning materials and apply it on my own website.
 Without any guidance from the professionals, it’s really frustrating and there were times that I am wasting efforts and resources.
 So, my advice is if you’re really serious about blogging, make sure you enroll in any of these two: Nomadic Matt’s Superstar Blogging and Travel Blog Success.
 I’ll tell you, it’s all worth it.